wilsonmar/oss-perf/jmeter-setup.md

    ```

 <a id="AccessMachine">
-## Access Remote JMeter slave machine</a>
+## Access headless JMeter server remotely</a>
-0. If you don't have a SSH UI program,
-   open a terminal and type the ip address.
+0. Open a terminal and type the ip address.
 For example:

    ```
    ssh 10.28.99.99
    ```

-  NOTE: The -X (X11) is not specified because iteraction with the server is not via a UI, only via command-line.
+  NOTE: The -X (X11) parameter is not specified because iteraction with the server is not via a UI, only via command-line.

 0. If the server is setup with LDAP, input your password.